resourcefulmind/study-notes/learning-api-documentation/api-documentation-notes.md

 - Joining FOSS et al

+- Using APIs like a developer

+- Documenting endpoints that have been added to APIs like a technical writer.

+- Documenting Conceptual sections for an API like Getting Started Tutorial, Product Overview, Status and Error Codes, Request Authorization, etc.

+- Exploring different ways to publish REST APi documentation.

+- Exploring tools and specifications like Github, static site generators like Jekyll, etc.

+- Leveraging Templates, building interactive API consoles for users to try out requests and see responses, version control.

+## Tools needed

+1. PC
+2. Text Editor
+3. Chrome Browser
+4. Postman
+5. Curl
+6. Git
+7. Github Account
+8. Stoplight Studio Editor
+9. OpenWeatherMap API Key

 ## What are Web APIs?

 - A Web API is an application programming interface for the Web.
 They exist to extend the functionality of a web browser in terms of supporting complex operations and helping to access data.
 For example, the Geolocation API can return the coordinates of where the browser is located.